powzx/SIOT_Blockchain/README.md

 ## Introduction
 This guide will bring you through the setting up and testing of the BlockSupply application.
 The application is tested well on the Ubuntu 18.04 LTS environment.

+The guide assumes that you are equipped with some knowledge about Hyperledger Sawtooth, Flutter, and ESP32 microcontrollers.

 ## Prerequisites
 1. Latest version of Docker
 2. Latest version of Docker Compose